weston-ai/cloud-etl-postgres-ml/README.md

 - Explore and clean datasets using DuckDB SQL in Google Colab
 - Load cleaned data into a Supabase-hosted PostgreSQL database
 - Visualize insights via an interactive Streamlit dashboard
-- Maintain a portable, lightweight data science stack from anywhere (home or trail)
+- Maintain a portable, lightweight data science stack from anywhere
 - Use PyCharm for heavy dev-op scripting to control script modularity and scalability

 ---